semuconsulting/PyGPSClient/README.md

 `sudo apt-get install python3-pip python3-tk python3-pil python3-pil.imagetk`

-The following python libraries are required (these will be installed automatically if using pip):
+The following python libraries are required (these will be installed automatically if using pip to install PyGPSClient):

 `python -m pip install pyubx2 pyserial pynmea2 Pillow requests`